Communications Security Establishment: Communications Security Establishment Act

 In June 2019, the Communications Security Establishment Act (CSE Act) was passed, as part of the National Security Act 2017.
-The Actcame into force two months after passing.
+The Act came into force two months after passing.

 The CSE Act requires that CSE activities do not target Canadians anywhere in the world, or any person in Canada, "unless there are reasons to believe that there is an imminent danger of death or serious bodily harm.
 The Act also requires protect the privacy of Canadians and persons in Canada.
 As such, CSE is forbidden, by law, to intercept domestic communications.
 When intercepting communications between a domestic and foreign source, the domestic communications are destroyed or otherwise ignored.
 (After the September 11 attacks on the United States in 2001, however, CSE's powers expanded to allow the interception of foreign communications that begin or end in Canada, as long as the other party is outside the border and ministerial authorization is issued specifically for this case and purpose.)

 Governance and oversight

-The Minister of National Defence guides and authorizes the activities of CSE using ministerial directives, ministerial authorizations, and ministerial orders, all of which are based on the "government’s intelligence priorities as set out by Cabinet through discussion and consultations with the security and intelligence community."
+The Minister of National Defence guides and authorizes the activities of CSE using ministerial directives, ministerial authorizations, and ministerial orders, all of which are based on the "government's intelligence priorities as set out by Cabinet through discussion and consultations with the security and intelligence community."
 The Defence Minister cannot authorize any activities that are not included in the CSE mandate or grant CSE any powers that do not exist in Canadian law.

 Ministerial directives are how the Minister of National Defence instructs the Chief of CSE.

 CSE operates under a system of independent oversight: